What is an intravenous pyelogram (IVP)?

 Certain things can make this test less accurate.
 These include:

-- You have feces or gas in your colon
+You have stool or gas in your colon

 How do I get ready for an intravenous pyelogram?